pangolingo/goodreads-library-helper/README.md

   - no more than 1 request per endpoint per second
   - display Goodreads name/logo
   - link back to the Goodreads page where the data appears
+- favoriting books so they appear at the top of the list

 ### minor